Bela Bonita Chatterjee supervises 2 postgraduate research students. If these students have produced research profiles, these are listed below:

 Internal Examiner at Lancaster University, School of Law

-At Undergraduate level, Dr Chatterjee currently convenes Law 264 Lawyers and Society (2nd year quasi foundational course), and contributes to Law 330 Crime and Criminal Justice (final year optional course), 317 Legal Issues in Business (third year foundational course) and IWS 101 (first year foundational course).
-She is the double marker for Law 307 Courts Law and Politics in Comparative Perspective, Law 310 Human Rights and Civil Liberties, Law 220 and Law 320 (both Employment Law).
+At Undergraduate level, Dr Chatterjee currently convenes Law 264 Lawyers and Society (2nd year quasi foundational course), and contributes to Law 330 Crime and Criminal Justice (final year optional course).
+She is the double marker for Law 307 Courts Law and Politics in Comparative Perspective, Law 310 Human Rights and Civil Liberties.

 At postgraduate level she convenes LLM 5230 Introduction to English Legal System and Method (core subject on the MSc Cyber Security Degree).

-Her convenorship of the Law of Torts 103r from 2007 to 2014 formed the mainstay of her shortlisting to the OUP Law Teacher of the Year Awards 2013, nomination to the LawTeacher.Net Law Lecturer of the Year Awards 2013 and her institutional nomination for the HEA NTFS Scheme 2014.
+Her convenorship of the Law of Torts 103r from 2007 to 2014 formed the mainstay of her shortlisting to the OUP Law Teacher of the Year Awards 2013, nomination to the LawTeacher.Net Law Lecturer of the Year Awards 2013 and her institutional nomination for the HEA NTFS Scheme 2014 and 2016.